SourMelion/RT-Optimized/RTOptimized/README.md

 ### Thrower Inserters

-Why slowly and delicately roll your items around on belts when they can be thrown at high speeds through the air?
+Why slowly and delicately roll your items around on belts when they can be NOT REALLY THROWN at high speeds through the air?
 Throwers are distinguished by their bright yellow arms.
-Supports all inserters, even ones added from other mods.
+Supports "all" inserters, even ones added from other mods.
 Research unlocks the ability to adjust a thrower's range.
 Thrown items can be caught in Open Chests or Cargo Wagons, other machines and inventories need a Hatch to accept thrown items.

 ### Player Launchers